No Photos

 We met on the swings, we touched hands, skin and learned to sing

-"You pretty, your hair is the colour of sand, you're so nice little "ma'am"
+"You pretty, your hair is the color of sand, you're so nice little "ma'am"

 "Don't say that, never again!
 I am like you, always your friend!"